MI-OSiRIS/puppetlabs-accounts/README.markdown

 #### `password`

 The user's password, in whatever encrypted format the local machine requires.
 Default: '!!', which prevents the user from logging in with a password.

+#### `defaultpw`

+If set to true, then password is only set at account creation time and not managed after that point.

+#### `managepass`

+Whether to manage the password at all.
+If set to false no password will be specified to the user creation resource (user will be unable to use any password to login).

 #### `purge_sshkeys`